-Most marriages begin with love and mutual respect and it would be fair to say that no-one goes into marriage with the intention of ending up divorced.
-But with studies now suggesting that 33% of all marriages in Australia are expected to end in divorce, it is likely that most people at some point in their lives.
-If you are the friend or family member of a loved one who is going through a separation, you will likely be feeling the need to protect and nurture them through the challenges ahead.
+Most marriages begin with love and mutual respect.
+No one goes into marriage intending it to end in divorce.
+But with studies now suggesting that 33% of all marriages in Australia are expected to end in divorce, most people will likely feel the impacts of a separation at some point in their lives.
+If you are a friend or family member of a loved one going through a breakup, you likely need to protect and nurture them through the challenges ahead.

 So what should we say – and not say – if we want to help our friend?
-Here are some guidelines that may help:
+Here are some guidelines that may help.

 Be there for them and listen

-Try to understand the waves of emotion and uncertainty that they are feeling, and work with them to resolve them.
-Ultimately offering advice equilibrium to assist them in navigating their way down the separation path more effectively.
+Try to understand the waves of emotion and uncertainty they are feeling and let them know their feelings are perfectly valid.
 You could say things like: